 The next question is why Emilio?
 Who is Emilio?
 Well, Emilio was my great grandfather, and my middle name.
 One night when we were making pizza in the yard, my fiancé said "you should open a pizzeria and call it Emilio’s."
 My sister Olivia came up to me later in the night and said “You know Raf, one day you’re going to have a restaurant called Emilio’s.”
 They both independently said the same random thing on the same day… I took that as a sign and ran with it.

 And to show you where it all began, here are a few photos.

 This is the original Emilio (Mills for short) my great grandfather.
 On the left is his army photo circa 1943 and on the right is while he was in the CCC (Civilian Conservation Corp) in 1937.

 Click on Civilian Conservation Corp. for more information about this program.

-To the right you will see when I first fell in love with wood fire ovens.
+To the right is when I first fell in love with wood fire ovens.
 I always enjoyed an espresso while at work.
 Working here I learned that Neapolitan style pizza was my future.

-This was the day the oven was put into place inside the restaurant!
+This was the day the oven was put in place inside the restaurant!
 Emilio's has arrived and we welcome you all.